Curt Smith

 Curt Smith (born 24 June 1961) is an English singer, songwriter, musician, and record producer.
 He is best known as the co-lead vocalist, bassist, and co-founding member of the pop rock band Tears for Fears along with childhood friend Roland Orzabal.
-Smith has co-written several of the band's songs, and sings lead vocals on the hits "Mad World", "Pale Shelter", "Change", "Shout", "The Way You Are", "Everybody Wants to Rule the World", and "Advice for the Young at Heart".
+Smith has co-written several of the band's songs, and sings lead vocals on the hits "Mad World", "Pale Shelter", "Change", "The Way You Are", "Everybody Wants to Rule the World", and "Advice for the Young at Heart".

 After his departure from Tears for Fears in 1991, Smith pursued a solo career and released his debut studio album, Soul on Board, in 1993.
 In total, he has released five studio albums and one EP, and has also dabbled in acting.
 He rejoined Tears for Fears in 2000.

 Early life

-Smith grew up in Bath, Somerset in England, and lived on the Snow Hill council estate.
+Smith grew up in Bath, Somerset, and lived on the Snow Hill council estate.
 He attended the Beechen Cliff School.